speric/kindle-highlights/README.md

 Amazon will sometimes issue a CAPTCHA challenge when logging in to your Kindle account.
-If this happens when the gem attempts to log in to your Kindle account to retrieve your book list or highlights via this gem, you'll get a `KindleHighlights::Client::CaptchaError`, like the following:
+If this happens when the gem attempts to log in to your Kindle account to retrieve your book list or highlights, you'll get a `KindleHighlights::Client::CaptchaError`, like the following:

 ```ruby
 > kindle.books